djfdyuruiry/cnc-new-construction-options-fix/README.md

 Types:
  - feat: A new feature
+ - feat!: A feature which has breaking changes
  - fix: A bug fix
  - docs: Documentation changes
  - style: Changes that do not affect the meaning of the code (white-space, formatting, etc.)